Philanthropy collaborative focuses new vaccine uptake effort on populations who have been most affected by the virus

 |Gulf Coast Leadership Council||Vaccine Confidence & Vaccine Access||$39,750||Jefferson and Orange|

 |Hispanic Leadership and Management Foundation||Vaccine Confidence||$37,400||All Texas Counties Except: Bastrop, Caldwell, El Paso, Harris, Hays, Travis, and Williamson|

 |La Union del Pueblo||Vaccine Confidence & Vaccine Access||$40,000||Cameron|

 |Mi Familia Vota Education Fund||Vaccine Confidence & Vaccine Access||$40,000||Dallas|

 |Texas Organizing Project Education Fund||Vaccine Confidence & Vaccine Access||$40,000||Dallas|

 |The Immunization Partnership||Vaccine Confidence & Vaccine Access||$12,750||Crosby, Lynn, and Tarrant|

 Your Shot Texas is philanthropy’s collaborative response to raise confidence in COVID-19 vaccines and increase access among priority groups — those most affected by the virus and historically-marginalized populations across the state.

 The $2.35 million fund was created by Episcopal Health Foundation, Methodist Healthcare Ministries, and The Meadows Foundation.
 The Your Shot Texas fund is administered by the Greater Houston Community Foundation.
-Other supporting funders include Arnold Ventures, The Cullen Foundation, The Cullen Trust for Health Care, Hogg Foundation for Mental Health, Carl B. & Florence E. King Foundation, Lyda Hill Philanthropies, Robert Wood Johnson Foundation, and Rockwell Fund, Inc.
+Other supporting funders include Arnold Ventures, The Cullen Foundation, The Cullen Trust for Health Care, Hogg Foundation for Mental Health, Carl B. & Florence E. King Foundation, Lyda Hill Philanthropies, and the Robert Wood Johnson Foundation.